ivotron/ivotron.github.io/_posts/2013-12-16-txn-msst-plan.md

 to are **all** at a given version x?
 We have at least three
 alternatives:

-  1. defer this entirely to read-time: check if all the requested objects are at version-x. this is similar to fsync and will potentially cause bottlenecks.
+  1. fsync-like: check sequentially if every node of the storage system contains objects that are at version-x. this is similar to fsync and will potentially cause bottlenecks.
   2. create a global index (eg. a spanning tree) that determines when a given container is at version x.
 As soon as an object is finished being written to, an entry in the index is added.
 When